 Now the couple can see a huge part of their land that they’ve never seen before.
 Josh and the animals even created paths throughout the property for them to use.
 “It’s like a new place,” said Nora.
 “There are huge old trees we’d never seen before.”

 Another added benefit our herd delivered to Nora and Scott was pest control.
 “They cleared out the brush that the ticks were hanging out on,” she said.
 “You just couldn’t walk out there without getting bit.
 Now we can go out without getting harassed by a million ticks and chiggers.”

 Nora said she would recommend Goat Guys “100 percent” to other landowners.
 And Scott was kind to say on Facebook, “Our experience with the Goat Guys was incredible!
 Josh really cares about his goats and sheep and made sure they were well taken care of every day.
 The herd got right to work eating honeysuckle, privet, poison ivy, blackberry, and clearing sections of our property we could barely get to.
 They did an amazing job.
 I would recommend the Goat Guys to anyone needing underbrush removed from their land.”

 Want to become one of our happy customers?
 Need more information?
-Like to set up a site assessment?
-Call us at 615-772-5221 or email us.
+Like to set up a site assessment? email us.